9 New Mexico Nicknames and the History Behind Them

 Destguides may receive commissions from purchases made through affiliate links in this article.

-A pink building near many trees under a lilac and blue sky
+A pink rectangular building near many green trees, under a lilac and blue sky

 New Mexico's history, plant life, and even a spaceship sighting inspired its monikers

-A tall rock mountain on a sunny day
+A tall, pointy, rocky mountain on a sunny day with a sloping hill in front

 New Mexico's landscape is the result of millions of years of volcanic activity

-A greenhouse beside a field of chiles and trees
+A greenhouse beside a field with rows of chile plants and green trees behind

 The state of New Mexico produces world-famous chiles